dlove-1195/Legend-of-Zelda-2D/README.md

 #### Future Improvement and Implantation:
 * Link attack in damaged mode
+* Heart Container functionality need to be added
+*
 * WallMaster comes out from the wall and take Link to the beginning of the level
 * Add more items and enemies
 * Redesign rooms to complete the game